 Funny how we all follow trends so tightly.
-After John Blyberg and others come out and say that library 2.0 didn't work and neither did tagging, etc. , the flood gates open.
+After John Blyberg and others come out and said that library 2.0 didn't work and neither did tagging, etc. , the flood gates open.
 Yes, it's not working.
-One library myspace just gets spam, only librarians visit flickr pages, etc. The library users are no more inclined to use the library than they did before.
+One library myspace just gets spam; only librarians visit flickr pages, etc. The library users are no more inclined to use the library than they did before.
 In fact, they hate us more for being in their splaces!
 Every time they see a library in their space, we really just look like businesses trying to market to them or like spammers.
-They look at us and go, "What are you doing here?"
+They look at us and think, "What are you doing here?"

 The problem is that we didn't wait for the users to do this; we did this for them thinking they wanted it.
 It is a typical problem for many libraries.
 We are guessing and have a tendency to do so with our users.
-We think they want Facebook or order a literary classic and they turn around and ask for the latest bestseller.
+We think they want Facebook, or we order a literary classic, and they turn around and ask for the latest bestseller.

 We tried to get their attention using these tools, but we don't utilize them in a way that works.
 I try to use any video or photos to help patrons see something they may have missed.
 The reality is, if they wanted to be there, they would have made the time.
 It just ends up being cute, not essential.

-The reality is that most people love their libraries and that they don't have a big enough issue so that it ends up in a blog or is spread around, only librarians do.
+The reality is that most people love their libraries.
+They don't typically have a big enough issue so that it ends up in a blog or is spread around, only librarians do.